What to Pack for Paris in the Winter

 Check out my recommended pieces below for a stylish winter night out in Paris:

 There are a few year-round essentials you’ll want to include in your packing list.
-A compact umbrella is an essential for me, no matter where I go, and it’s especially useful during Parisian winters.
+A travel umbrella is an essential for me, no matter where I go, and it’s especially useful during Parisian winters.
 With occasional showers and even the rare snowfall, you definitely want to have one on hand.

 Even in winter, the sun can peek through the clouds.
 It’s a good idea to pack sunglasses and some sunscreen to protect your skin.